teo-tsirpanis/Farkle/docs/string-regexes.md

 * You can define a regex that recognizes only one character -say `A`- surprisingly simply, by typing `A`.
 * You can define a regex that recognizes only some characters -say `A`, `D`, `O` and `U`-, by typing `[ADOU]`.
 If you want your regex to match any character except of the four that were mentioned before, you can do that by typing `[^ADOU]`.
 * You can define a regex that recognizes all characters in a range -say between `A` and `Z`-, by typing `[A-Z]`.
 Similarly, you can match all characters that don't lie between `A` and `Z` by typing `[^A-Z]`.
+* Since Farkle 6.2.0, you can combine the two previous rules and recognize multiple character sets and ranges on the same regex construct.
+For example you can match all valid Base64 characters (excluding the padding) by typing `[A-Za-z+/]` and you can match all characters except of those that appear in valid Base64 by typing `[^A-Za-z+/]`.
 * You can define a regex that recognizes all characters in a predefined set -say `Katakana`- by typing `\p{Katakana}`.
-The predefined sets' names are the same in the `Farkle.Builder.PredefinedSets` module.
+The predefined sets' names are the same in the [`Farkle.Builder.PredefinedSets` module](reference/farkle-builder-predefinedsets.html).
 Similarly you can match all characters except of Katakana by typing `\P{Katakana}`.
 * Decimal digits can be matched by typing `\d`.
 All characters except of decimal digits can be matched by typing `\D`.
 * Whitespace can be matched by typing `\s`.
 All characters except of whitespace can be matched by typing `\S`.
 Carriage return, line feed, space and horizontal tab are considered whitespace.
 * You can match any other character by typing `.`.
 Just be careful of [the caveats](#The-dot-regex).